List of Stranger Things characters: Nancy Wheeler

 Nancy Wheeler is the oldest daughter of Karen and Ted Wheeler and the older sister of Mike and Holly.
 Nancy is something of an outcast at school until Steve Harrington takes an interest in her.

-Their relationship lasts until the ending of season two when she starts dating Jonathan after a little help from Murray ("So get it over with!").
-She is very proficient with firearms, despite a noticeable lack of training or practice.
-She has been seen using pistols, revolvers, rifles and shotguns.
+Their relationship lasts until the end of season two when she starts dating Jonathan after a little help from Murray ("So get it over with!").
+She is very proficient with firearms and has been seen using pistols, revolvers, rifles and shotguns.

 In the third season, Nancy and Jonathan work as interns at the Hawkins Post, where Nancy is subject to workplace harassment and sexual discrimination from her male superiors.
 She and Jonathan are eventually fired for pursuing a story against their editor's wishes, but Nancy continues to investigate the case, which leads her to multiple encounters with the Flayed being controlled by the Mind Flayer from the Upside Down through Billy.

 In season four, Nancy begins working as an editor at her school paper alongside her coworker Fred Benson.
-When Chrissy is murdered by Vecna, Nancy and Fred investigate her crime scene, where Nancy questions Max's neighbor and learns of Victor Creel, a man who murdered his family and was incarcerated at Pennhurst Asylum.
+When Chrissy is murdered by Vecna, Nancy, and Fred investigate her crime scene, where Nancy questions Max's neighbor and learns of Victor Creel, a man who murdered his family and was incarcerated at Pennhurst Asylum.
 When Fred is killed by Vecna, Nancy reunites with the gang and is informed of Vecna.
 Later, Nancy is put into a trance by Vecna and learns he is actually Henry Creel, Victor Creel's son who actually killed his family and framed their deaths on his father.
 Eventually, she, Steve, and Robin set Vecna on fire before shooting him several times.